oddbird/oddleventy/content/blog/2024/testing-fastapi.md

 ```

 This fixture has the `autouse` flag, which means it will be automatically used
 by all tests.
+Because the `scope` is not set, the fixture will run for each
-It creates a new connection to the database using the `engine`
+individual test function.
+The fixture creates a new connection to the database
-from the previous fixture and ensures all changes are rolled back after the test
+using the `engine` from the previous fixture and ensures all changes are rolled
-is complete.
-The actual override of our application happens in this line:
+back after the test is complete.
+The actual override of our application happens
+in this line:

 ```python
 app.dependency_overrides[get_db] = lambda: session